-Under the terms of the Northwest Pipeline \$185 million 5.95 percent senior unsecured notes mentioned above, Northwest Pipeline is obligated to file a registration statement for an offer to exchange the notes for a new issue of substantially identical notes issued under the Securities Act of 1933, as amended, within 180 days from closing and use its commercially reasonable efforts to cause the registration statement to be declared effective within 270 days after closing.
+Under the terms of the Northwest Pipeline \$185 million 5.95 percent senior unsecured notes mentioned above, Northwest Pipeline is obligated to file a registration statement for an offer to exchange the notes for a new issue of substantially identical notes to be registered under the Securities Act of 1933, as amended, within 180 days from closing and use its commercially reasonable efforts to cause the registration statement to be declared effective within 270 days after closing.
 Northwest Pipeline may be required to provide a shelf registration statement to cover resales of the notes under certain circumstances.
 Northwest Pipeline may also be required to pay additional interest, up to a maximum of 0.5 percent annually, if it fails to satisfy these obligations.
+Northwest Pipeline launched an exchange offer on July 26, 2007, which will expire on August 23, 2007, unless Northwest Pipeline chooses to extend the expiration.

 On June 20, 2006, Williams Partners L.P. issued \$150 million aggregate principal amount of 7.5 percent senior unsecured notes in a private debt placement.
 On December 13, 2006, Williams Partners L.P. issued \$600 million aggregate principal amount of 7.25 percent senior unsecured notes in a private debt placement.
 In connection with these issuances, Williams Partners L.P. entered into registration rights agreements with the initial purchasers of the senior unsecured notes.
 In these agreements they agreed to conduct a registered exchange offer for the senior unsecured notes or cause to become effective a shelf registration statement providing for resale of the senior unsecured notes.
-If Williams Partners L.P. fails to initiate the exchange offers by May 30, 2007, they will be required to pay additional interest, up to a maximum of 0.5 percent annually.
 Williams Partners L.P. initiated exchange offers for both series on April 10, 2007.
+The exchange offers were completed and closed on May 11, 2007.

 On December 13, 2006, Williams Partners L.P. issued approximately \$350 million of common and Class B units in a private equity offering.
 In connection with these issuances, Williams Partners L.P. entered into a registration rights agreement with the initial purchasers whereby Williams Partners L.P. agreed to file a shelf registration statement providing for the resale of the units.
 Additionally, the registration rights agreement provides for the registration of common units that would be issued upon conversion of the Class B units.
-If the shelf is unavailable for a period that exceeds an aggregate of 30 days in any 90-day period or 105 days in any 365-day period, the purchasers are entitled to receive liquidated damages.
-Liquidated damages are calculated as 0.25% of the Liquidated Damages Multiplier per 30-day period for the first 60 days following the 90th day, increasing by an additional 0.25% of the Liquidated Damages Multiplier per 30-day period for each subsequent 60 days, up to a maximum of 1.00% of the Liquidated Damages Multiplier per 30-day period.
-The Liquidated Damages Multiplier is (i) the product of \$36.59 times the number of common units purchased that have not yet been resold pursuant to the registration statement plus (ii) the product of \$35.81 times the number of Class B Units purchased.
+On May 21, 2007, Williams Partners L.P.'s outstanding Class B units were converted into common units on a one-for-one basis.
+William Partners L.P. filed the shelf registration statement on January 12, 2007, and it became effective on March 13, 2007.
+If the shelf registration statement is unavailable for a period that exceeds an aggregate of 30 days in any 90-day period or 105 days in any 365-day period, the purchasers are entitled to receive liquidated damages.
+Liquidated damages are calculated as 0.25% of the Liquidated Damages Multiplier per 30-day period for each subsequent 60 days, up to a maximum of 1.00% of the Liquidated Damages Multiplier per 30-day period.
+The Liquidated Damages Multiplier is (i) the product of \$36.59 times the number of common units purchased plus (ii) the product of \$35.81 times the number of Class B Units purchased.

-As of March 31, 2007, we have not accrued any liabilities for these registration payment arrangements.
+As of June 30, 2007, we have not accrued any liabilities for these registration payment arrangements.

-Note 8.
+Note 11.
 Contingent Liabilities and Commitments